mdn/content/files/en-us/mozilla/add-ons/webextensions/your_second_webextension/index.md

 ## What's next?

-Now you've created a more advanced WebExtension for Firefox:
+Now that you've created a more advanced WebExtension for Firefox:

 - [read about the anatomy of an extension](/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension)
 - [explore the extension examples](/en-US/docs/Mozilla/Add-ons/WebExtensions/Examples)